 The minimum requirements to be a local medical examiner in Virginia include:

 Once appointed, the statutory term for a local medical examiner is three years beginning on October 1 of the year of appointment.
-The Acting Chief Medical Examiner, Dr. William Gormley, can make interim appointments between official appointment dates.
-Therefore, a physician can be appointed as a local medical examiner any time of the year and re-appointed at official appointment times.
+The Chief Medical Examiner, Dr. William Gormley, can make interim appointments between official appointment dates.
+Therefore, appointments as a local medical examiner may occur any time of the year and re-reappointments at official appointment times.

 The local medical examiner is covered under the Risk Management Plan of the Commonwealth of Virginia while in the performance of his or her duties.
 Coverage is as follows: